PeopleService is Growing

 We are looking for the best and brightest to grow with us!

-Add opportunity to some of the best benefits offered anywhere, and you’ll find employee-owned and operated PeopleService is the place for you!
+Add opportunity to some of the best benefits offered anywhere, and you’ll find PeopleService is the place for you!

-If you’ve got experience in the water/wastewater industry and certifications you boast about, apply today.
-We’ve got job openings in a number of markets throughout the Midwest.
+We’ve got career opportunities in a number of communities throughout the Midwest.
 If you don’t see a particular job posting that matches your knowledge and skills, let’s talk.
-You never know when a great opportunity at our growing company will be perfect for you.
+You never know when a great opportunity at our growing company will open up and be perfect for you.

 What is a water/wastewater operator?

-- Treatment plant and system (collection and distribution) operators manage a system of machines, often through the use of control boards to transfer or treat water or wastewater by adding chemicals to disinfect water.
+Treatment plant and system (collection and distribution) operators manage a system of machines, often through the use of control boards to transfer or treat water or wastewater by adding chemicals to disinfect water.
+It takes knowledge and skills to get water from natural resources such as reservoirs, streams and groundwater into people’s homes.
+Similarly, to convert the wastewater from drains and sewers into clean water that is safe to release into the environment requires knowledge and skills.
+This job includes these responsibilities:

 - Inspect equipment to ensure proper operation.